French Left: Dreyfus Affair

 Furthermore, the Dreyfus affair divided again France into two rival camps, the Right (Charles Maurras) supporting the Army and the Nation, while the Left (Émile Zola, Georges Clemenceau) supported human rights and Justice.
 The Dreyfus Affair witnessed the birth of the modern intellectual engaging himself in politics, while nationalism, which had been previously, under the form of liberal nationalism, a characteristic of the Republican Left, became a right-wing trait, mutating into a form of ethnic nationalism.
 The Left itself was divided among Radical Republicans and the new, emerging forces advocating Socialism, whether in its Marxist interpretation or revolutionary syndicalism tradition.

 Growth of socialist councils

 By 1896, French socialists had acquired control of 157 town councils.
 They provided public baths, washing troughs, parks, strike funds, legal aid, meals at school, and crèches.
 Socialist municipalities also provided homes for victims of industrial accidents and improved conditions for council workers.

+1900–1920

+The left in France was represented at the beginning of the 20th century by two main political parties, namely the Republican, Radical and Radical-Socialist Party and the French Section of the Workers' International (SFIO), created in 1905 as a merger of various Marxist parties.